p43lz3r/p43lz3r_ESP32_CANbus_TWAI/README.md

   // Wait 15 seconds for new configuration via Serial config.WaitForConfig(15000);

-  // Start CAN and apply filters can.Begin(kCan500Kbps);
+  // Start CAN and apply filters (includes bitrate) config.ApplyToCanBus(&can);
-  config.ApplyToCanBus(&can);

   can.EnableRxInterrupt(onMessage);
 }
 ```

 Configuration persists across power cycles in ESP32 NVS flash.
+Includes filter mode, CAN IDs, and bitrate.

 ## API Reference